[ Printer Friendly Version ] [ Report Abuse ]

 Background: Font color:

-The journey down to the great hall was pretty much like my journey down the Hogwarts Express the day before, only ten times worse.
-Nearly everyone stopped and stared, people whispered behind their hands and some people just openly whispered and shouted things at us as we walked together to the great hall.
+The journey down to breakfast on the first morning back was very similar to the journey on the Hogwarts Express the day before, only ten times worse.
+Whereas before we were running late and had only caught brief glimpses of the staring faces and peering eyes, today it was painfully obvious.
+Nearly everyone that we walked by stopped and stared, people whispered behind their hands and some people just openly whispered and shouted things at us as we walked together to the great hall.
 I felt my face immediately flush scarlet as I could feel all the eyes boring into my back as we went down the stairs.
 I dropped my eyes again, trying desperately to avoid all the faces peering in my direction.
-When did I become such a wimp?
+I had never been one for attention, always being happier in the background of things.
+You have no idea how much begging it took for Viktor Krum to persuade me to go to the Yule Ball with him once I had realise it meant dancing in front of everyone.
+It was only his very sweet begging and the fact that I knew people would be looking at him more than me, made me say yes.
+Having stares directed at me was something like my personal worst nightmare.

 Unlike me, Ginny did her best to ignore it and kept her head held high, even trying to hold a conversation as we went.
-I guess she sensed my discomfort, as she linked arms with me, dragging me along behind her as I desperately tried to ignore the peering faces and concentrate on what she was saying.
-Easier said than done.
+I guess she sensed my discomfort, as she linked arms with me, dragging me alongside her as I desperately tried to ignore the peering faces and concentrate on what she was saying, which was remarkably easier said than done.

-Breakfast was worse if that was possible.
+Breakfast was an even worse experience if that was possible.
 In fact I think that it may have been the most embarrassing moment of my entire life.
-Just as we were having our timetables handed out for the following year, a blinding flash filled my entire eyes, causing me to go blind for a few seconds.
-After a few moments of rapid blinking, I finally regained my sight enough to see a small boy standing in front of Harry, Ron and me, holding a rather large camera.
+Just as the new prefects were handing out our new timetables handed out for the following year, a blinding flash filled my entire eyes, causing me to go blind for a few seconds, with flashing stars filling my vision.
+After a few moments of rapid blinking, I finally regained my sight enough to see a small, brown haired boy standing in front of Harry, Ron, Ginny and me, holding a rather large camera.

 'Oh my god', he squeaked.
 'I can't believe it's the golden trio.
 Can I have a picture with all of you?
 Can I have your autographs please?'

-‘I guess it’s McGonagall’s way of trying to get the houses to mingle a bit more.
-School spirit and all that,’ Ginny offered.
-‘At least we’ll be together.
-How bad can it be?’
+'I guess its McGonagall's way of trying to get the houses to mingle a bit more.
+Build bridges and all that,' Ginny offered.
+'At least we'll be together.
+How bad can it be?'

 Well of course Ginny just had to ask, because it was bad.
 Just about as bad as it could get.
-When we had first arrived in class, we had taken seats together at the back of the class, with me and Ginny on one side and Ron and Harry on the other.
-It wasn’t long before our new potions professor arrived.
+When we had first arrived in class, we had taken seats together at the back of the class, with me and Ginny sitting at one bench and Ron and Harry sitting at the bench behind us.
+The class had maybe around twenty students.
+Quite large for a NEWT class, but since there were people like us who had originally missed seventh year there were more people than usual taking the class.
+It wasn't long before our new potions professor arrived.
 Professor Slughorn had gone back into retirement at the end of the previous year and so this year we would have two new teachers, one for transfiguration and one for potions.
 The teacher, who arrived, was a woman in her mid- thirties, with her black hair pulled into a tight bun at the back of her head.
-I couldn’t help but think of how she looked like a younger version of Professor McGonagall.
+I couldn't help but think of how she looked like a younger version of Professor McGonagall.

 'However, before we start I would like to make a few small changes to the seating arrangements.'

 At this, everyone nervously glanced around the classroom.
-The Gryffindors had all sat at one side of the room and the Slytherins had all sat at the other.
-At Professor Haven’s word, we all grimaced slightly, knowing what was to come.
+It seemed that old habits dies hard as everyone seemed to have sat with people from their own house.
+At Professor Haven's word, we all grimaced slightly, knowing what was to come.

-‘You will be sitting in alphabetical order.
+'You will be sitting in alphabetical order.
 The seats that I put you in will be your seats for the rest of the year.
-The partner that you are assigned will be your partner for the remainder of the year.
-You will have to work closely with them this year, if you wish to gain a high mark in your NEWTS.’
+The partner that you are assigned will also be your partner for the remainder of the year.
+Potion making is a complex art and one that will often require collaboration with other.
+As such you will be working closely with your partner, working together to make various potions.
+If you wish to gain a high level in your NEWTS you will need to learn to communicate effectively with your partner.

-Professor Haven started to read through the register and assign seats to everyone.
+Professor Haven summoned a register and started to read through it, beginning with Hannah Abbott, assigning her a seat at the front of the class.
 I quickly did the maths in my head let out a small groan as I realised who my partner would be.
-I barely had time to adjust to the idea when Professor Haven called out my name and pointed to a seat near to the front of the classroom.
-I began to gather my books together when she said my partner’s name.
+I barely had time to adjust to the idea when Professor Haven called out my name and pointed to a seat near to the front of the classroom, at the opposite side from Hannah.
+I began to gather my books together when she said my partner's name.

 I closed my eyes and heard Ron give a loud scoff.
 I turned around to shoot a glare at him, before walking over to my new seat.
-I didn’t miss the fact that he gave me a thumbs up with a look of smug happiness on his face.
-I was sorely tempted to make a gesture with my hand, but unfortunately my hands were both full.
+I didn't miss the fact that he gave me a thumbs up with a look of smug happiness on his face.
+I was sorely tempted to make a gesture with my hand, but unfortunately my hands were both full with my books and bags.
 It was probably just as well, as Professor Haven was standing a mere few feet away from me.
-Probably not the first impression I should be making.
+Probably not the best way to make a good first impression with a new teacher.

 While I had been busy scowling at Ron, Malfoy had been quicker at gathering his things together, as he was already sitting at the seat nearest the wall, the better seat of course; his arm casually resting on the table, his eyes firmly fixed on the front of the class.